uchidalab/assignment/README.md

 4. Text Image Analysis
 5. Conference Paper Survey

-If you are not familiar with image processing or python programming, we recommend you to take 1.
+If you are not familiar with image processing or python programming, we recommend that you take 1.
 Basics of Image Processing.
 Otherwise, choose any of 2&ndash;5.

 ## About LaTeX
 The paper of this assignment should be written in LaTeX and submitted in pdf format.